kburns/docker-pipelines-hugo/README.md

-# Pipelines Hugo
+# Docker Pipelines Hugo

-This is a fork of the `pipelines-hugo` repository by Karel Bemelmans, primarily updating it to use newer versions of Hugo.
+This is a fork of the `docker-pipelines-hugo` repository by Karel Bemelmans, primarily updating it to use newer versions of Hugo.

 Original readme: